xkr47/push-to-talk-xcb-alsa/README.md

 const HOTKEY_KEYCODE: Keycode = 62; // Shift_R
 ```

-1. The `CONTROL` values can be found out using `amixer controls -D default` where `default` is the alsa device name specified in DEVICE.
+1. The `CONTROL` values can be found out using `amixer scontrols -D default` where `default` is the alsa device name specified in DEVICE:
 ```
 $ amixer scontrols -D default
 Simple mixer control 'Master',0